IF YOU ARE THINKING ABOUT SUICIDE

 STAY CONNECTED WITH OTHER PEOPLE.

 Feeling connected to others is a big part of protecting yourself from suicide.

 Stay involved in your community.

-Help others at your church or local charity.
+Help others at your faith community or local charity.

 GET HELP EARLY FOR MENTAL HEALTH PROBLEMS.